fivetran/terraform-provider-fivetran/docs/guides/schema_setup.md

 # How to set up Fivetran connector schema config using Terraform

-In this guide we will set up simple pipeline with one connector and schema using Fivetran Terraform Provider.
+In this guide, we will set up a simple pipeline with one connector and schema using Fivetran Terraform Provider.

 ## Create a connector resource

-Create `fivetran_connector` resource:
+Create the `fivetran_connector` resource:

 ```hcl
 resource "fivetran_connector" "connector" {